-Broadly, Dr. Keenan’s research analyzes how adults teach children to make sense of the social world.
-Much of his work investigates the management, or scripting, of children’s knowledge, and ways that educators and their students might work together to interrupt that process and imagine something different.
-Dr. Keenan is interested in those social issues that many adults find difficult to talk about with children – things like racism, gender, sexuality, and violence.
+Dr. Keenan is interested in social issues that many adults find difficult to talk about with children, such as racism, gender, sexuality and violence.
 He is perhaps best known for his 2017 article in the Harvard Educational Review, “Unscripting Curriculum: Toward a Critical Trans Pedagogy.”

 Today, Dr. Keenan’s research projects center around two themes: